rjmoggach/python-dirtt/README.rst

 Running the tests
 ~~~~~~~~~~~~~~~~~

-python-dirtt's test suite is small and not yet at all comprehensive, but we aim
+python-dirtt's test suite is small and not comprehensive, but it does accomplish what
-to grow it.
-That's not true...
-It plain doesn't exist yet.
-Anyone care to contribute?
+we need it to do.
+Let us know if we're missing something so we can add that to the list
+of fixes and tests.

 Documentation